Adaptive Robust High-Precision Atomic Gravimetry: Abstract

 \section{Abstract}

-Atomic gravimeters are the most accurate sensors for measuring gravity, however, a significant challenge is how to achieve high precision even in the presence of noises.
+Atomic gravimeters are the most accurate sensors for measuring gravity, yet a significant challenge lies in achieving high precision while also maintaining high dynamic range and robustness.
 Here, we develop a protocol for achieving robust high-precision atomic gravimetry based upon adaptive Bayesian quantum estimation.
-Our protocol incorporates a sequence of interferometry measurements taken with short to long interrogation times and offers several key advantages.
+Our protocol incorporates a sequence of interferometry measurements taken with short to long interrogation times and offers several crucial advantages.
 Firstly, it enables a high dynamic range without the need to scan multiple fringes for pre-estimation, making it more efficient than the conventional frequentist method.
-Secondly, it enhances robustness against noises, allowing for a significant measurement precision improvement in noisy environments.
-The enhancement can be more than $5$ times for a transportable gravimeter and up to an order of magnitude for a state-of-the-art fountain gravimeter.
+Secondly, it improves robustness against noise, allowing for a significant improvement in measurement precision in noisy environments.
+The enhancement can be more than $5$ times for a transportable gravimeter [Sci.
+Adv. \textbf{5}, eaax0800 (2019)] and up to an order of magnitude for a state-of-the-art fountain gravimeter [Phys.
+Rev. A \textbf{88}, 043610 (2013)].
 Notably, by optimizing the interferometry sequence, our approach can improve the scaling of the measurement precision ($\Delta g_{est}$) versus the total interrogation time ($\tilde{T}$) to $\Delta g_{est} \propto \tilde{T}^{-2}$ or even better, in contrast to the conventional one $\Delta g_{est} \propto \tilde{T}^{-0.5}$.
 Our approach offers superior precision, increased dynamic range, and enhanced robustness, making it highly promising for a range of practical sensing applications.